eagmon/eagmon.github.io/jobs.md

 permalink: /jobs/
 ---

 The Vivarium lab is hiring!
-Contact Eran Agmon at [agmon@uchc.edu](mailto:agmon@uchc.edu) for details.
+Email Eran Agmon at [agmon@uchc.edu](mailto:agmon@uchc.edu) for details, please include your CV if available.

 ### Graduate Researcher
 - We are looking for a graduate student interested in computational modeling of microbiomes -- this could include ocean